RDinh/NFCRFID/README.md

 <b>*Important Steps to Follow After Inital Setup:*</b>

 Additional Step while in `sudo rasp-config` after enabling VNC viewer, enable the I2C interface as well.
-This will allow the raspberryPi to communicate with the NFC Controller.
+This will allow the Raspberry Pi to communicate with the NFC Controller.
 Exit and then return to the main terminal.

 Fetch the list of updates for RPI using the command: `sudo apt-get update` and then `sudo apt-get upgrade`.
 Enter `Y` when prompted to do to begin the install of the updates for the Raspberry Pi.
 The time to complete the download and install will vary depending on the Internet download speeds.